The craft of writing empowers us to go deeper, to discover what we want to say and how to say it.

-ONLINE w/Book Passage
+ONLINE with Book Passage

-10:00 am – 1:00 pm PT
+10:00 am – 12:30 pm Pacific Time

 Fee: $385

+Register at Book Passage.
 Or call 415.927.0960

 I joined Connie’s Memoir Workshop to give myself a jump start and received much more.
 Her enthusiasm for my book concept, her skill with craft, and her creative approach to memoir were inspiring, supportive, and always instructive.
 I have rarely met a more gifted teacher.